ajmalkoti/ajmalkoti.github.io/AcSIR_courses_adv_seismic.md

 **Prerequisite** A background in physics, calculus and mathematical methods, and signal processing

 **Course Outline**
-1. Preliminary Stress/strain/
-2. Seismic wave formulation (acoustic, elastic)
-3. Solution to wave equations
+1. Acousitc wave equation and its solution (2 Lectures)
+2. Concept of Stress/strain (2 Lectures)
+3. Elastic wave formulation and its solution (2 Lectures)
-4. Energy partitioning
+5. Energy partitioning for normal and oblique incidence (1 Lecture)
-5. Green function,
-6. Reciprocity, Lippman-schwinger theorem, Representation theorem
+6. Green function and related theorems  ( Uniqueness, Representation, Reciprocity, Lippman-schwinger, etc.) (2 Lectures)
-7. Seismic sources representation and related theorems
+8. Seismic sources representation and related theorems
-8. Concept and mathematical description of Imaging methods- Diffraction summation, Kirchoff method, RTM and FWI
+9. Concept and mathematical description of Imaging methods- Diffraction summation, Kirchoff method, RTM and FWI (3 Lectures).
-9. Finite difference modeling
+10. Finite difference modeling (2 Lectures)

 **Optional**
 Seismic sources and receivers